chasesza/Electronic-Chess-Board/README.md

 <br>

 script.bat
-* runs the python script through the windows subsytem for linux
+* script to run chess_program.py through the windows subsytem for linux